 Led by member Lauren Toomey with keynote speaker Sam Droege, Wildlife Biologist, USGS Patuxent Wildlife Refuge.
 Members and guests will view a PowerPoint presentation on the Pollinator Pathway, followed by a discussion with Louise Washer, Pollinator Pathway Northeast founder, on how to implement a successful pathway by reducing turf, planting native plants, and avoiding pesticides.

 Anne Arundel County is the first county in Maryland to establish a pollinator pathway.
 The goal of Pollinator Pathway Maryland is to connect the pathway with Philadelphia, Pennsylvania and the Capital Trails Network within Prince George's and Montgomery County, Maryland, the District of Columbia, and Virginia.

-For more information on how to attract these birds, click the button below.
+For more information on the Anne Arundel County Pollinator Pathway, click the button below.

 Have your scissors and ribbons ready and follow along to make the bows of your choice at our April meeting.
 Members will watch two videos of bows made using just your very own fingers, then watch live demonstrations by Sandy Robertson, Gail Schulz, and JoAnn Cook while they display several other bow-making techniques.

 The bow-making team is excited to share their skills with you.
 It will be a fun program!

 To view the list of supplies needed, click the button below.